Is Potassium chloride (KCl) an acid or base or salt? Strong or Weak

 “Conjugate acid is formed when one proton is added to parent base”.

-Since KCl doesn’t have the ability to accept the proton from other species, it cannot make any conjugate acid, neither it produces OH– ions in an aqueous solution.
+Since KCl doesn’t have the ability to accept the proton from other species, it cannot make any conjugate acid, nor it produces OH– ions in an aqueous solution.

 Therefore, we can say, KCl is not a Bronsted-Lowry base as per its theory.